 Trust and obey.
 That much you will always know to do.

-Question: What have you learned from God’s pop quizzes?
-You can leave a comment by clicking here.
+Tell me what you think: What have you learned from God’s pop quizzes?
+To leave a comment, just click here.